fortrabbit/help/docs/install-laravel-6-pro.md

 ```

 This configuration contains environment detection, so the App can run on your local machine with your local database, as well as with the one on fortrabbit.

+### Sending mail

+You can not use [sendmail](quirks#toc-mailing) on fortrabbit but Laravel provides a API over the popular SwiftMailer library.
+The mail configuration file is `app/config/mail.php`, and contains options allowing you to change your SMTP host, port, and credentials, as well as set a global form address for all messages delivered by the library.